Pacific Hills School

 Pacific Hills School (previously named Bel Air Prep) was a co-educational independent school located in West Hollywood, California, serving the needs of a diverse student population in grades 6-12.
 The school had a diverse international student population with about 20% of the school's students hailing from eleven countries on six continents.

-On average each year had about 85 students enrolled at Pacific Hills School with an average class size of 13.
+There were about 85 students enrolled at Pacific Hills School each year with an average class size of 13.

-Pacific Hills offered 12 AP courses, advanced programs in music, the arts and sciences.
+Pacific Hills offered 12 AP courses, and advanced programs in music, arts and sciences.

 In 2018 the school closed permanently.